Make these easy shifts as you prepare your sermons and you will improve your preaching in a pandemic.

 Therefore, what you say… and what they experience… during the online or outdoor weekend service is vitally important.

 I’ve shifted how I preach, what I’m preaching about, and the outcomes I want to see from my sermons.
 Here are five crucial ideas I’m keeping in mind as I prepare these days.
-I hope they’ll be helpful to you as you prepare to feed your flock.
+I hope they’ll be helpful to you as you prepare your preaching in a pandemic.

 1. People need hope.